Bloodspawns/plugin-releases-1/README.md

 + 2/11/2021 Added Exhumed Counter (counts down from max, and displays max. eg: "Exhumeds: 4/15")
 + 2/11/2021 Added Exhumed Object Outliner
 - 2/11/2021 Temporarily removed the removal of the top plane above the Bloat tank until I find a proper fix
++ 2/13/2021 Updated to reflect lastest API change
++ 2/13/2021 Potentially fixed bug where the plugin wasn't resetting after each raid
 ```

 </details>